miielab/miienlp/documentation/developer_documentation/ocr.md

 The suggested image type is JPEG, but this platform supports [eleven image types](https://docs.opencv.org/3.4/d4/da8/group__imgcodecs.html#ga288b8b3da0892bd651fce07b3bbd3a56).

-If your input folder is "data", and structured as follows:
+If your input folder is `data`, and structured as follows:

 ```
 data